-Recently, a client at Confident Speech expressed his frustration with buying coffee.
+A past client at Confident Speech once expressed his frustration with buying coffee.
 Every day on his way to work, he would stop to buy a cup of coffee to take with him.
-Although he spoke English with an accent, he was puzzled.
+Although he spoke English with an accent, he was not difficult to understand.
 Why did the counter person never seem to understand him?

 We asked him to tell us what he was saying.
 “Regular coffee,” he said.
-His pronunciation was clear enough to understand the words without any difficulty.
-What then was the problem?
+His pronunciation was clear enough.
+What, then, was the problem?

-The problem is that regular coffee, no matter how clearly it is pronounced, has many different meanings nowadays.
-Years ago in New England, before all kinds of espresso drinks became popular in the United States, regular coffee meant traditional American brewed coffee with both cream and sugar.
-In 2007, however, people understand many different things by regular coffee.
+The problem is that regular coffee, no matter how clearly it is pronounced, has many different meanings.
+Years ago, in New England, before all kinds of espresso drinks became popular in the United States, regular coffee meant traditional American brewed coffee with both cream and sugar.
+Now, however, people understand many different things by regular coffee.
 Here are some examples of what people mean by regular coffee:

 Traditional American brew (not espresso type)